Hearing Aid evaluations and fittings

 Many consumers are unsure where to find professional help with their hearing, or how to go about getting a hearing evaluation.
 Our highly trained staff provides hearing healthcare in a manner that provides you with the information that you need for a successful hearing aid experience.

 Most adults with hearing loss can be helped with hearing aids.
 Choosing the right hearing aid can be difficult.
 There is an enormous amount of information regarding hearing aids and the choices can be daunting.
-Choosing an audiologist who can guide you through this process is the first critical decision in purchasing hearing aids.
+Choosing a specialist who can guide you through this process is the first critical decision in purchasing hearing aids.

 Of course, the first step to a successful hearing aid experience is an accurate audiological evaluation or hearing test.
 Equally important is a determination regarding your specific needs and lifestyle.
 It is critical to convey this information to the hearing healthcare professional.
 Finally, everyone has a budget.
 Your budgetary constraints should be discussed.
 Hearing aids are rarely covered by insurance.

 Hearing aids work very well when they are fit and adjusted appropriately.
 All hearing aids should be comfortable with respect to the physical fit and the sound loudness.
-If there is any discomfort the wearer should return to their audiologist immediately for alterations to provide a comfortable fit.
+If there is any discomfort the wearer should return to their specialist immediately for alterations to provide a comfortable fit.
 Hearing aids provide the wearer with additional information to help that person to hear and understand better.
 They do not provide “perfect” hearing.

 Getting Used to Hearing Aids: People learn at different rates.
 Some people need a few days to adjust to their new hearing aids but most need a few weeks.
 There are some who require several months to make the adjustment.
 In general, the greater the hearing loss and the longer the hearing loss has been present the more difficult the transition to using hearing aids.
 There is no perfect way to learn how to adjust to hearing aids.
-Audiologists are uniquely trained to provide rehabilitative programs that should occur after a hearing aid has been fit.
+These hearing specialists are uniquely trained to provide rehabilitative programs that should occur after a hearing aid has been fit.